-There are two classrooms in juvenile hall and they have adequate school supplies.
-Any youth can be excused from attending class(s) by reasons of illness, doctor, or attorney appointment(s), nurse visits, lockdown, probation issues, court appearances, and court ordered activities.
-We found that the hall's school course work follows the Napa County Office of Education guidelines.
+There is 1 class room in each unit, with one occupied at this time.
+It has adequate school supplies.
+Any youth can be excused from attending class(s) by reasons of illness, doctor, or attorney appointment (s), nurse visits, probation issues, court appearances, and court ordered activities.
+We found that the school course work follows the Napa County Office of Education guidelines.